cu-ecen-aeld/final-project-Mosh333/README.md

 ## Some useful facts

+Some useful workflows that helped me complete this project.

 1. You can SSH into the Raspberry Pi (assuming it has ethernet connection to internet) using:
 ```
 ssh root@<pi_ip_addres>